ehealthsuisse/EPR-by-example/files/ProvideAndRegister.md

 #### Document Metadata

-The request contains 1..N *ExtrinsicObject* representing the document metadata for earch document.
+The request contains 1..N *ExtrinsicObject* representing the document metadata for each document.
 The interpretation of the document metadata matches the document metadata interpretation, which is explained in detail in step by step example in the Registry Stored Query page and will not be reproduced here.
-Please see **[Registry Stored Query](../files/RegistryStoredQuery.md#response-message)**) for the interpretation of the document metadata.
+Please see **[Registry Stored Query](../files/RegistryStoredQuery.md#response-message)** for the interpretation of the document metadata.

 #### Association